Writing a Memorial Article (MA) for a Classmate, family member or

 their email address) by going to https://tools.west-point.org/users/blindmail.mhtml?l=usma1965

-and following the instructions there.
+on the class website.
 If the eulogy was posted by

 someone from another class simple, substitute their graduation year for